sierra-alpha/ZSH_Custom/README.md

 you'll need to move your `~/.zshrc` to `~/.oh-my-zsh/custom/` and then symlink it back using `ln -s ~/.oh-my-zsh/custom/.zshrc .zshrc` if you want the custom options like removing duplicates in up arrow history.
 All file locations assume a default install of oh-my-zsh.

+'/personalAliases.zsh' is for my custom shortcuts on my machine, probably not relevant to your machine and directories, you can delete it, modify it or whatever.
+I could have .gitignere'd it but I wanted to have it as a record up here.

 ## Contents: